-The Department of Social Policy and Social Work has one of the largest concentrations of social policy research in the UK.
+The School of Business & Society has one of the largest concentrations of social policy research in the UK.
 It is home to two specialist research units: the Social Policy Research Unit and the Centre for Housing Policy.

 This is a 21-month course that specialises in social and public policy analysis and social research.
 You'll focus on comparative cross-national and international policy.
-You'll also spend time analysing policy development and policy lessons from OECD member states.
+You'll also spend time analysing policy development and policy lessons from Organisation for Economic Co-operation and Development (OECD) member states.

-The first half of this MPA will enable you to study and explore a combination of comparative social policy and public management.
+The first half of this Masters of Public Administration (MPA) will enable you to study and explore a combination of comparative social policy and public management.
 In the second half you'll get advanced research skills training.
-You'll undertake practice related activities including small group projects that will expose you to applied policy research in practice with the support of a learning mentor.
+You'll undertake practice related activities including small group activities that will expose you to applied policy research in practice with the support of a learning mentor.

-In your second year you'll study five modules that build advanced research skills and allow you to deepen your understanding of applied social and public policy.
-You'll also write an experiential analysis of your placement experiences and undertake detailed independent study on a topic that links to your professional interests and experience.
+In your second year you'll study modules that build advanced research skills and allow you to deepen your understanding of applied social and public policy.

 You'll work on two independent projects that will be assessed as part of your course.